djbob0/Data-Science-Minor/README.md

 - filled protocoll scan in

 After hours of trial and error, I came to the conclusion, that I won’t be able to get a proper representation of the data, using Blender.
 That’s because of the Euler Angles that are used to describe the patients movement.
 In the Euler Angles nature lays, that the three angles can only describe ONE rotation in 3d space.
 This only applies, if the three axes are staying in the same order.
 This being said: `X` = 34°, `Y` = 45°,  `Z` = 180° is different to : `Z` = 180°, `X` = 34°, `Y` = 45°.
-For whatever reason, this order needed to be switched for different movements in Blender.
-But I could re the corealation and I didn't want to make any assumptions, because this script was seen as a tool to find errors in the data.
+For whatever reason, this order needed to be switched for different exercises in Blender.
+But I could see the corealation at some points but not good enough so I didn't want to make any assumptions, because this script was seen as a tool to find errors in the data.

 ## 3.2 Matplotlib